LauraDamien/NAO-Iberian-extremes/metadata.md

 - Title: Influence of the North Atlantic Oscillation on extreme precipitation and drought in the Iberian Peninsula
 - Author: Laura Damien
-- nCourse: LGEO2185 – Advanced Geo-processing
+- Course: LGEO2185 – Advanced Geo-processing
 - Institution: UCLouvain
 - Study period: 1995–2025